Using Custom Attributes with LDAP

 - Click Add Attribute.

-- In the Pick Schema Attributes window, select the attributes you want to add.
+- In the Pick Schema Attributes dialog, select the attributes you want to add.

-- To remove a custom attribute, find it in the Profile window and then click X to delete it.
+- Optional.
+To delete a custom attribute, locate it in the Attributes list and then click X.

 You can only add attributes to the LDAP profile if they are already in the LDAP directory, so Okta first does a schema discoveryAbility to import additional attributes to Okta step to populate the attribute picker.
 For Okta to discover the attribute, it must be added to an object within the User object hierarchy.
 That is, the attribute has to be added to either the user object, a parent object, or an auxiliary object in order to be discovered during this process.